Intro to Mesh Integrity

 Edges Don't Highlight to Neighboring Vertices - Sign of broken topology connections

-Commands Working Poorly - Operations that should work seamlessly behave unexpectedly
+Commands Working Poorly or failing entirely - Operations that should work seamlessly behave unexpectedly or error and fail.

 Extrude Creates Weird Results - Faces extrude in wrong directions or create gaps